gabsoftware/GabDigit/README.md

 # GabDigit

-A 7digit control in .NET
+A 7digit digital control in .NET.

 Includes a test project.